Launch your business in 10 days!

 Opening an online store is among the most popular online business ideas because of its low barrier to entry.
 This is one of the best small business ideas for crafters, graphic designers, makers, and inventors, who can design and make their own products to sell online.

-That’s what Vlad Kiksenko did when he started TagPup, and his company making custom dog collars has become the #1 pet products store on Etsy (hear Vlad’s tips to start an Etsy shop in the interview below).
+That’s what Vlad Kuksenko did when he started TagPup, and his company making custom dog collars has become the #1 pet products store on Etsy.
+Hear Vlad’s tips for starting an Etsy shop in the interview below.

 You don’t have to make your own products to open an eCommerce store, either.
 Online reselling can also be a low-cost business, especially if you buy from thrift shops and garage sales.